It’s best to bring a sense of humour to Mona. Curiosity is useful, too. And a sense of wonder.

 Mona’s mirrored entry is the first clue your senses are in for a wild ride inside.
 There’s no signage and no natural light in this underground labyrinth.
 Visitors download the O app that geo-locates them in the darkness and suggests nearby artworks to explore.
 But there’s never any indication what you’re looking at is particularly significant, despite this being one of the world’s largest private museums with a noted collection of installations by American light artist James Turrell plus works by the likes of Hirst, Picasso, Piccinini and Ai Weiwei.
 Not to forget the phenomenal collection of pre-Colombian art that Walsh began collecting years ago, and the Egyptian mummies, and the colourful pop art.

-Art is not an elite pursuit here on the Hobart waterfront.
+Art is not an elite pursuit here on the Berriedale waterfront.
 It’s what you make of it.
 Choose your own adventure.

 Is this Mona’s most famous piece?
-The Belgian artist Wim Delvoye’s Cloaca Professional is a grotesque chemistry set that replicates the human digestive system, complete with daily faeces.
+The Belgian artist Wim Delvoye’s Cloaca Professional (aka "the poo machine") is a grotesque chemistry-set that replicates the human digestive system, complete with daily output of faeces.
 Love it or hate it (audiences are equally divided on the matter), it’s become synonymous with Mona’s devil-may-care attitude.

 The naughty wall

 Mona is not for the faint-hearted.
-Besides a shiny silver “ghetto” with a ceiling of candy-coloured glass dildoes, there’s a wall of 150 vulvas sculpted in porcelain, from women of all backgrounds and ages.
+Besides a shiny silver grotto with a ceiling of interestingly phallic, moulded glass protrusions, there’s a wall of vulvas sculpted in porcelain, from women of all backgrounds and ages.

 Some artworks are deemed to be so significant they require an additional entry fee.
 These include Chilean-American artist Alfredo Jaar’s The Divine Comedy, an immersive journey through hell, purgatory and heaven.
 Tickets cost $20 and numbers are capped to 10 people at a time.
 James Turrell’s mind-altering Unseen Seen is $25 a ticket (two people at a time) and his Event Horizon costs $10.
 In the Mona grounds, entry to the kaleidoscopic maze of the House of Mirrors is $10.

 In food, as in art, Mona caters to all appetites.
-Buried 17m underground, the Void Bar serves stiff drinks (you’ll likely need one), pizze and sweets to fuel cultural awakenings.
+Buried 17m underground, the Void Bar serves stiff drinks (you’ll likely need one), pizza and sweets to fuel cultural awakenings.

-The on-site Moorilla Winery, a pioneering Tasmanian vineyard, is available for wine tastings ($15 a head, book ahead) or pop into its wine bar to snack on oysters or olives, sandwiches, poke bowls and cheese plates.
+The on-site Moorilla Winery, a pioneering Tasmanian vineyard, is available for wine tastings ($15 a head, book ahead) or pop into its wine bar to linger over a glass (or a bottle) and snacks.

 Drinks-wise you can taste any wine or beer as long as it’s made on site or at Mona’s Domaine A vineyard in the Coal River Valley or at Moo Brew in Bridgewater, Tasmania’s largest craft brewery.

-Dubsy’s dishes up meat-free burgers and hot chips beside the sprawling hilltop lawns.
+Dubsy’s dishes up fire-cooked and flame-grilled fare (and hot chips) beside the sprawling hilltop lawns.

 Food, but make it fancy.
 The Source restaurant serves seasonal Tasmanian produce for lunch on “living tables” of greenery.
 The food is refined, the wine list and views impressive.
 Art abounds, naturally.